 What is wsc_proxy.exe (Avast Remediation exe) process?

-The wsc_proxy.exe process is a component of Avast and AVG antivirus software.
-When Avast or AVG antivirus software is installed on a system, the wsc_proxy.exe file is also installed and runs in the background.
+The wsc_proxy.exe process is part of Avast and AVG antivirus programs.
+When you install Avast or AVG on your computer, this file also gets installed and works quietly in the background.

 Is wsc_proxy.exe a virus?